dchambers6222/healthmine-assessment/docs/configuration-details.md

 - **CloudWatch Integration**: I configured a log group with 30-day retention to balance operational visibility with cost efficiency.
 I granted the EC2 instance IAM role specific CloudWatch permissions:
   - `cloudwatch:PutMetricData`, `cloudwatch:GetMetricStatistics`, `cloudwatch:ListMetrics`
   - `logs:CreateLogStream`, `logs:CreateLogGroup`, `logs:PutLogEvents`, `logs:DescribeLogStreams`

+- **CloudWatch Dashboard**: I implemented a dedicated dashboard for the Auto Scaling Group to provide centralized visibility into scaling operations.
+Initially, I encountered an issue where instance count metrics showed "no data available" despite CPU utilization metrics working properly.
+This was resolved by adding explicit metrics collection allowances in the Auto Scaling Group properties.

+- **Auto Scaling Metrics**: I configured the Auto Scaling Group to use target tracking based on 50% CPU utilization.
+This provides a more elegant and automated approach to scaling than simple policies, as it continuously adjusts capacity based on real-time demand rather than fixed thresholds.

 - **Test Connectivity Script**: I developed a comprehensive Python script to verify all infrastructure components:
   - Used the `requests` library for HTTP testing due to its simplicity and excellent documentation